A slice being taken out of an iced pistachio pudding cake.

 The Bundt cake pan is greased and generously floured.

 • Make the batter.
-Combine the cake mix, pudding mix, eggs, oil, ginger ale, sour cream, and vanilla in a large mixing bowl with an electric mixer on low speed.
+Combine the cake mix, pudding mix, eggs, oil, ginger ale (or club soda), sour cream, and vanilla in a large mixing bowl with an electric mixer on low speed.
 Beat until combined.
 Increase the speed to medium, and beat for 3 more minutes.

 • Add the nuts.
-Fold the chopped pistachios into the batter and pour into the prepared Bundt cake pan.
+Fold 1/2 cup of chopped pistachios into the batter.
+Spoon the batter into the prepared Bundt cake pan.

 An easy pistachio cake is ready to bake.

 • Bake.
-Bake the cake for about 40 to 50 minutes, or until the cake springs back when lightly touched with a finger..
+Bake the cake for about 40 to 50 minutes, or until the it springs back when lightly touched with a finger.

 Baked pistachio Bundt cake in the pan.